ethereum/go-ethereum/docs/_clef/CliqueSigning.md

 INFO [06-16|11:14:54.125] Successfully wrote genesis state         database=lightchaindata hash=187412..4deb98
 ```

-At this point, we have a Clique network which we can start sealing on.
+At this point a Geth has been initiated with a genesis configuration.

-## Part 1: Prepping Clef
+## Prepping Clef

-In order to make use of `clef` for signing, we need to do a couple of things.
+In order to make use of `clef` for signing:

-1. Make sure that `clef` knows the password for the keystore.
+1. Ensure `clef` knows the password for the keystore.
-2. Make sure that `clef` auto-approves clique signing requests.
+2. Ensure `clef` auto-approves clique signing requests.

 These two things are independent of each other.
-First of all, however, we need to `init` clef (for this test I use the password `clefclefclef`)
+First of all, however, `clef` must be initiated (for this example the password is `clefclefclef`)

 ```
 $ clef --keystore ./ddir/keystore --configdir ./clef --chainid 15 --suppress-bootwarn init